jurahel/GANs/README.md

 pixels.
 In the concept of GANs, a generative neural network (generator) proposes a random candidate, here a distribution.
-Subsequently, a discriminative network (discriminator) judges the likelihood of the candidate belonging to the population.
+Subsequently, a discriminative network (discriminator) judges the likelihood of the candidate and the belonging to the population.

 In case a candidate resembles the population, it achieves a high score in terms of a probability.
+The probability score is then fed back to improve the training of the discriminator.
 ![GAN-Scheme](https://github.com/jurahel/GANs/blob/master/GAN_scheme.png)